-- (3) Staff report and hearing.
-Upon completion of the staff review, the city manager will schedule the application for a public hearing before the city council and provide a report to the city council.
-No public hearing on a proposed service plan will be conducted less than fifteen (15) days prior to the final date on which the service plan can be submitted to a district court for the ordering of an election in the next upcoming election.
-The city manager's report will include: - (i) an assessment of public benefits and extraordinary public benefits, including value of basic infrastructure against the public benefits; - (ii) a financial assessment of the proposed district's debt capacity and servicing ability, based on the applicant's financing plan; - (iii) an assessment of any proposed fees and the proposed debt authorization and mill levy; - (iv) a report of proposed changes to the model service plan, the applicant's justifications for such changes, and recommendations regarding each proposed change; - (v) an assessment of any intergovernmental agreements or inter-district relationships and any proposed extra-territorial service identified in the proposed service plan; and - (vi) any additional information relevant to the proposed service plan's conformity with this article and the Special District Act. - (4) Notice of hearing. - (i) At least thirty (30) days prior to the hearing, the applicant must cause written notice of the hearing to be: - (A) delivered by first-class mail to: (I) all fee title owners of real property in the proposed boundaries or future inclusion area of the proposed district; and (II) all special districts in which the property subject to the application is included; and - (B) published once in a newspaper of general circulation in the city. - (ii) Mailed and published notices shall include the date, time, and location of the public hearing and the following information: - (A) a description of the general nature of public improvements and services to be provided by the proposed district; - (B) a description of the property to be included in the district and any future inclusion area, with the description being given by street address, by reference to a subdivision plat, or by use of a metes and bounds legal description if the property is not subdivided;
+- (i) an assessment of public benefits and extraordinary public benefits, including value of basic infrastructure against the public benefits; - (ii) a financial assessment of the proposed district's debt capacity and servicing ability, based on the applicant's financing plan; - (iii) an assessment of any proposed fees and the proposed debt authorization and mill levy; - (iv) a report of proposed changes to the model service plan, the applicant's justifications for such changes, and recommendations regarding each proposed change; - (v) an assessment of any intergovernmental agreements or inter-district relationships and any proposed extra-territorial service identified in the proposed service plan; and - (vi) any additional information relevant to the proposed service plans conformity with this article and the Special District Act. - (4) Notice of hearing. - (i) At least thirty (30) days prior to the hearing, the applicant must cause written notice of the hearing to be: - (A) delivered by first-class mail to: (I) all fee title owners of real property in the proposed boundaries or future inclusion area of the proposed district; and (II) all special districts in which the property subject to the application is included; and - (B) published once in a newspaper of general circulation in the city. - (ii) Mailed and published notices shall include the date, time, and location of the public hearing and the following information: - (A) a description of the general nature of public improvements and services to be provided by the proposed district; - (B) a description of the property to be included in the district and any future inclusion area, with the description being given by street address, by reference to a subdivision plat, or by use of a metes and bounds legal description if the property is not subdivided;